szekeresmark/The-Third-Class/README.md

 # The-Third-Class
-Used for school work for the class 9.F
+Thy Lorem Ipsum shall cometh for the and cleff thy in twain!